 Again, it comes down to performing a balancing act.
-For a start, I don’t want to start overpraising this lady about her abilities.
+For a start, I don’t want to start overpraising this lady for her linguistic abilities.
 This might cause her to sit back and relax.
 Hence, my feedback was rather balanced.
 I combined the truth (the “old magic is still there”) with the reality (the need to “get up to speed again” and a “back to basics approach”).

 Clearly, I’m not one for cheesy clichés like “You’re great!”.
 I only try to make meaningful comments and give specific feedback.